Facts about Punxsutawney Phil

 Punxsutawney Phil Biography

 America’s most famous groundhog, Punxsutawney Phil becomes a celebrity for a day every February 2nd, otherwise known as Groundhog Day.
-According to a fun folklore tradition, if a groundhog emerges from his burrow on Groundhog Day and sees his shadow, then he will be “frightened” back into his burrow and winter will last for six more weeks.
+According to a fun folklore tradition, if a groundhog emerges from his burrow on that day and sees his shadow, then he will be “frightened” back into his burrow and winter will last for six more weeks.

 The city of Punxsutawney, Pennsylvania held its first whimsical Groundhog Day observances in the 1880s, and over time began to promote itself as the national center of Groundhog Day festivities.
 A succession of groundhogs have played the starring role of Punxsutawney Phil, the “official” Groundhog Day mascot and weather forecaster.
 (His handlers insist, whimsically, that there is only one Punxsutawney Phil, who is over 100 years old and drinks an “elixir of life” each year which adds seven more years to his life.
 In reality, groundhogs have a typical lifespan of about six years.)